vitalk/flask-styleguide/docs/index.rst

 .. note::

     KSS is a documentation for humans.
-It's human readable, machine parsable, and easy to remember. `Learn the syntax in less then 5 minutes
+It’s human readable, machine parsable, and easy to remember. `Learn the syntax in less then 5 minutes
     <http://warpspire.com/kss/>`_.